arifshahriyarnader/mini-crm/README.md

 - updatedAt

 ## Summary of Approach
-**...**
 - Authentication: Implemented using JWT tokens with access and refresh tokens.
 - Modular Code Structure: Organized backend using routes, controllers, services, and   middlewares for scalability.
 - State Management: Managed frontend state locally in React components for simplicity.
 - Data Fetching: Used Axios for API requests.
 - Error Handling: Basic try-catch error handling and user alerts on the client side.
 - Mobile Responsive UI: Built using Tailwind CSS for fast and clean designs.

 ## Sample Test User
-**...**
 1. You can either sign up through the signup page, or use the following test credentials
-    ```bash
+    ```
     Email: testuser@example.com
     Password: Test1234

 ## Decisions and Reasoning
 **Theme Preference Persistence**: